JohnORaw/RTKBase/RPiBase/build.md

 # RPi Base Build

-1. Configure the PI and do updates.
+1. Configure the PI and do updates, see [1].
 2. Enable and test SSH and VNC.
 3. Install RTKLIB
 ```